 Developing a low-cost digital crop monitoring system

-Supervisors: Warren Jin (CSIRO), Rose Broderick (CSIRO) and Owen Atkin (ANU).
+Supervisors: Warren Jin (CSIRO), Rose Broderick (CSIRO) and Dani Way (ANU).

 In farming operations, farmers (or their consultants) are keen to know very detailed information about their crops and land, such as the location of damaged areas from the frost event last night, or when and where to irrigate in upcoming days.
 Economic losses due to crop damage caused by frost in Australia are estimated to be many hundreds of millions of dollars (An-Vo et al., 2018; Fletcher et al., 2019; March et al., 2015).
 Overuse and poor irrigation practices may waste precious water, energy and money, reduce quality or yield, and can lead to leaching or run-off of nutrients that can pollute groundwater, rivers and estuaries.